Crysisek/Simple_Paint/README.md

 # Simple_Paint
- Simple paint with implementation of fill
+ Simple paint with implementation of fill.